ruairica/blog/src/pages/how-to-build-a-simple-blog-with-astro.md

 ### What is Astro?

 [Astro](https://astro.build/) is a javascript framework for making multi page applications mainly aimed at making content focused sites as it focuses heavily on a fast first page load and being SEO friendly.
-Astro as a static site generator is quite simple, you write content in markdown, and then you can template the markdown into pages using ```.astro``` files.
+Astro as a static site generator is quite simple, you write content in markdown, and then you can template the markdown into web pages using ```.astro``` files.
-Astro can do a lot more than a normal SSG, for example it can have client-side interactivity with React/Svelte/Vue components embedded in Astro components which I will look at in the future but for now we're keeping it basic.
+Astro can do a lot more than a normal SSG, for example it can have client-side interactivity with React/Svelte/Vue components embedded in Astro components but I won't be exploring that here.

 ### What we're building